gcardenasortiz/cse15l-lab-reports-WI24/report3.md

 	}
 ```

-The second test seems to fail due to a buggy implementation of the reverseInPlace method.
+The second test seems to fail due to a flawed implementation of the reverseInPlace method.
 Which shows us this error in the terminal:
 ```
 arrays first differed at element [2]; expected:[3] but was:[1]
  at ArrayTests.testReverseInPlace(ArrayTests.java:13)